CreativeSDK/web-getting-started-samples/documentation/asset-browser-ui.md

-# Asset Browser Integration Guide
+# Asset Browser UI

 The Creative SDK provides a convenient UI for accessing all of a user’s creative assets stored in the Creative Cloud, including files, photos, libraries, and mobile creations.

 This guide will demonstrate how to use the Asset Browser UI component to enable your users to access their files stored in the Creative Cloud.